open-telemetry/opentelemetry-specification/specification/overview.md

 ### Links between spans

-A span can be linked to zero or more other spans (defined by SpanContext) that are causally related.
+A span can be linked to zero or more causally-related spans, defined by SpanContext.
 Links can point to spans inside a single trace or across different traces.
 You can use links to represent batched operations where a span was initiated by multiple initiating spans, each representing a single incoming item being processed in the batch.

-Another example of using a link is to declare the relationship between the originating and following trace.
-This functionality is useful when a span enters trusted boundaries of a service and service policy requires the generation of a new trace rather than trusting the incoming trace context.
+Another example of using a link is to declare the relationship between the original and subsequent trace.
+This functionality is useful when a span enters trusted boundaries of a service whose policy requires the generation of a new trace rather than trusting the incoming trace context.
 The new linked trace can also represent a long-running asynchronous data processing operation initiated by one of many fast incoming requests.